-Hep B can be very serious.
-Many people with hep B don’t know they are infected.
-Hep B can lead to liver cancer or liver failure if it is left unmanaged or untreated.
-Luckily, hep B patients can live healthy lives if they are treated properly.
+Hep B can be very serious if undetected.
+Hep B can lead to liver cancer, cirrhosis (scarring of liver tissue), liver cancer or liver failure if it is left unmanaged or untreated.
+Luckily, hep B patients can live healthy lives if they are treated by a doctor.

 If you would like to learn more about hep B, ask your doctor or call the Hepatitis Infoline (see below).

-Hepatitis B symptoms
+Hepatitis B Signs and Symptoms

 This page last updated 12 Dec 2017